 To overcome the limitations of conventional docking systems, Redwire has developed a highly versatile, resilient, high performance, and low impact berthing and docking solution that is fully computer-controlled and designed for use with both large mass and very lightweight spacecraft – and it’s recently completed successful environmental testing in Toulouse, France.

-The International Berthing and Docking Mechanism (IBDM) is the culmination of an extensive research and development program undertaken by Redwire, the European Space Agency’s prime contractor for IBDM, and its subcontractors Sener and Beyond Gravity.
+The International Berthing and Docking Mechanism (IBDM) is the culmination of an extensive research and development program undertaken by Redwire, the European Space Agency’s prime contractor for IBDM, and its partners Sener and Beyond Gravity.

 As part of the qualification process for IBDM, it must complete environmental testing.
 This testing includes vibration, shock, electro-magnetic (EMC) and thermal-vacuum (TVAC) testing, which are essential to prove the hardware is working properly and suitable for human spaceflight.
 Soon, IBDM will complete a new round of testing: EMC tests followed by a second round of environmental tests, with a goal of having a fully qualified system by the end of the year.